GilgameshofUT/The-Adventure-Oracle/README.md

 One is a space opera fit for a crew of explorers from a 1960s TV show.

-The other is a horror murder mystery "Tockley Manor" by Tana Pigeon of Word Mill Games published in Mythic Magazine Volume 11.
+The other is a horror murder mystery "Tockley Manor" by Tana Pigeon of https://WordMillGames.com published in Mythic Magazine Volume 11.
 Used with permission.

 # So What does it do?